Agricultural Short-Term options

 Managing price changes driven by reports

 In April, a cattle feeder who uses soybean meal as an input and has upside price risk to the nearby futures contract.
 Forecasts, policy change and USDA reports can have a large impact on prices.
-Weekly options are based on the front-month futures and expire every Friday.
-The food supplier utilizes a Weekly call option to hedge the price risk of Soybean Meal rising from the USDA WASDE report.
+Weekly options are based on the front-month futures, and as of February 10, will expire every day of the trading week.
+The food supplier utilizes a Weekly call option to hedge the price risk of soybean meal rising from the USDA WASDE report.

 Compare different short-term options